fortunecookies/overview/README.md

 The charm is the exterior shell of the FortuneCookie, and contains the surprise hidden inside.
 All charms are the same for a whole batch, which makes it easy to associate your FortuneCookie with a batch when it's in your wallet – since the charm also functions as your collectibles icon.

 ### The Surprise
+The surprise is the goodness hidden inside your FortuneCookie that reveals itself to the player that opens the FortuneCookie for the first time.
+We achieve this by using your Ethereum address to generate pseudorandomness, which assigns you a resultant surprise from the available batch.
+Unlike regular fortune cookies, FortuneCookies surprises are actually made-for-you.

 ### The Batch
 Batches are like generations.
 Batches are limited edition, and can range from 1 to X FortuneCookies in each batch.